AuBousquet/pgrouting/doc/contraction/contraction-family.rst

 edges decreasing the total time and space used in graph algorithms.

-This implementation gives a flexible framework for adding contraction algorithms in the future, currently, it supports two algorithms:
+This implementation gives a flexible framework for adding contraction algorithms in the future, currently, it supports three algorithms:

 1. Dead end contraction
 2. Linear contraction
+3. Contractions hierarchy

 Allowing the user to:

 - Forbid contraction on a set of nodes.
 - Decide the order of the contraction algorithms and set the maximum number of times they are to be executed.

+These two points are mostly relevant to combine together the two first methods, since the third one is normally used on a stand-alone basis.
+However, the implementation of contractions hierarchy, done afterwards, was done on the same principle than the two first methods for clarity and homogeneity sake of the library.

 Dead end contraction
 -------------------------------------------------------------------------------